Yorkshire Parkin

 Make this:

-Yorkshire Parkin was inspired when cooking up a treat for friends at home before having our very own fireworks display which went off with a bang.
+Yorkshire Parkin was inspired when cooking up a treat for friends at home.
+It was just before having our very own fireworks display which went off with a bang.

 For this recipe, I suggest: